University of Zakho: Faculty of Science

 The duration of the study in the faculty is four academic years and the graduate will obtain B. Sc. degree in Science.
 Students accepted in the college of Education will be awarded B. Sc.
 Degree in Education.
 The College enrolls at the moment, 982 undergraduate students.
 The Faculty is offering postgraduate programs (M. Sc. and Ph.D.).

-The faculty has highly efficient and experienced teaching staff members providing the students with high-quality programs and using modern teaching and practice facilities to fulfill the market requirements.
-Also, the faculty carry our several Conferences, workshops and training courses for teaching staff members, technical staffs as well as school teachers from various parts of Kurdistan as a part of capacity building program.

 College of Engineering

 The College of Engineering was established in summer 2013.
 The University of Zakho announced the Petroleum Engineering as the first department of the Faculty of Engineering in 2013, due to the increasing demand for petroleum engineers and production of oil in the region.
 Indeed, more departments will be launched in the future.

 The duration of the study in the faculty is four academic years and graduate students will obtain a bachelor's degree in Science (BSc).

-The faculty has a highly efficient and experienced teaching staff, providing students with high-quality programs and they are using modern teaching and practical facilities to fulfill the industrial requirements.
-In addition, the faculty has established strong links with the industry and academic collaboration with various universities such as the University of Leeds, the University of Derby, the University of Nottingham, and the University of Colorado, as well as local universities in the region.
+The faculty has established links with the industry and academic collaboration with various universities such as the University of Leeds, the University of Derby, the University of Nottingham, and the University of Colorado, as well as local universities in the region.

 The College of Engineering includes two departments: